- Quickstarts

 Test your release by running the following command and navigating to http://localhost:4000.

 If everything looks good, push your changes to your repo.
-You can now deploy your app in production! 🎉
+Next, let’s deploy your app to Render!

 Deploy to Render